 There are so many clichés out there.
 Sick as a dog, down to earth, her blood was boiling etc., The list goes on.
 As a litmus test I put in a list of 681 clichés to avoid in your creative writing compiled by Be a Better Writer, and readability-score picked up an impressive 98% of these.
 So, by using Readability-score you’ll be able to spot if any of your narrative has crept into cliché territory.

 Another handy function of readabilty-score.com for authors is adverb detection.
 Creative writing advice often harps on about not using adverbs.
-Earnest Hemmingway's writing is famously lacking in adverbs resulting is short, pithy prose.
-While Hemmingway is widely recognised to be a great writer, we do not all strive to write like Hemmingway.
+Ernest Hemingway’s writing is famously lacking in adverbs resulting is short, pithy prose.
+While Hemingway is widely recognized to be a great writer, we do not all strive to write like Hemingway.
 Indeed, advice about cutting down on adverbs does not go uncontested.
 What Readabilty-score.com can do is help you be aware of your use of adverbs.
 You can then make an informed decision as to whether they provide the function that you want them to or whether a different writing device may be more appropriate.

 Passive voice detection